 1) Metro Station – Last Christmas

 Thought this would as good as place as any to start.
-Yes the band that I reviewed previously as the sexual deviants in the disguise of shit musicians they are, have covered Wham’s eternal classic ‘Last Christmas’.
-Listening to the song is a bit like your cat dying and your parents trying to replace it but can only get a goat at short notice so they stick the goat in a cat costume.
+Metro Station, a band that I reviewed previously (who are sexual deviants in the disguise of shit musicians), have covered Wham’s eternal classic ‘Last Christmas’.
+Listening to the song is a bit like your cat dying and your parents try to replace it, but can only get a goat at short notice so they stick the goat in a cat costume.
 It may appear the same but it just doesn’t feel right.
-Even the Crazy Frog version was less embarrassing because it didn’t take itself seriously.
-This version is like living inside a futuristic scene’s mind.
-Mason’s vocals sound as though he is pleasuring himself while he sings, the stupid little twat.
-Also knowing Metro station giving their heart is probably an innuendo for Chlamydia.
+Even the Crazy Frog version was less embarrassing and I don't say that lightly.
+This version is like living inside a futuristic youth’s mind.
+Even the lead singer's vocals sound as though he is pleasuring himself while he sings.
+Also, knowing Metro station, giving their heart away is probably an innuendo for Chlamydia.

-2) Alvin & the Chipmunks - Christmas Don't Be Late
+2) Alvin and the Chipmunks - Christmas Don't Be Late

-I’ve never found Alvin & the Chipmunks cute or adorable.
-People often ask me why as they’re lovable – but what some find lovable others find utterly repulsive and disgusting just look at Ronnie Wood.
-That doesn’t include the fact that I find them incredibly annoying, like if Joe Pasquale inhaled Helium and recorded an album.
-Imagine the same generic Christmas beat looping in the background while these three buggers squeal along to the 1950’s cheesy animation that looks as though you are watching in drunk-o-vision.
-As for the lyrics - which frankly are hard to understand, it is a song about how much they are looking forward to Christmas, and is full of lame rhymes – such as “Want a plane that loops the loop.
-Me, I want a hula hoop” But what the hell do I expect for a Christmas song - fucking Ava Maria?
-It’s the type of hell that should only be reserved for Gary Glitter.
+I have never found Alvin the Chipmunks to be either cute, or adorable.
+People often ask me why as they’re supposedly lovable – but what some find lovable, others find utterly repulsive and disgusting - just look at Ronnie Wood.
+That assessment doesn’t even include the fact that I find them incredibly annoying: they're what I imagine it'd be like if Joe Pasquale inhaled Helium and recorded an album.
+Imagine the same generic Christmas beat looping in the background, while these three buggers squeal along to the 1950’s cheesy animation that looks as though you are watching in drunk-o-vision.
+As for the lyrics - which frankly, are neigh impossible to understand - it is a song about how much they are looking forward to Christmas, and is full of lame rhymes – such as “Want a plane that loops the loop.
+Me, I want a hula hoop”.
+But what the hell do I expect for a Christmas song - fucking Ava Maria?
+It’s the type of hell that should be reserved only for Gary Glitter.

 3) East 17 – Stay Another Day

-Yes one of those interesting songs that seem to plague the modern music scene - in the fact that it has bugger all to do with Christmas but is deemed as a Christmas song because it got the ‘prestige’ of being No 1 in the chart during the festive period.
+East 17's 'Stay Another Day' is one of those interesting songs which seem to plague the modern music scene.
+This is in so far that it has bugger all actually to do with Christmas, but is deemed as a Christmas song because it got the ‘prestige’ of being No 1 in the chart during the festive period.
 I’m sorry but you wouldn’t go to a Michael Jackson look-a-like contest dressed as Jack Black, and you wouldn’t expect to win if you did.
-But I digress, this is East 17’s effort and I use the word effort loosely in the same way you would apply the term ‘vampire movie’ to Twilight.
-I suppose at a stretch you could describe the song as a Christmas song, East 17’s heartfelt pleas to the enigmatic individual to stay could be extended to Father Christmas – because maybe they love Christmas that much they want to prolong it.
-Though that scenario would be overly creepy considering they use lyrics such as ‘babe’ and ‘Oh, don't leave me alone like this, don’t say it's the final kiss, won’t you stay another day’.
+But I digress, this is East 17’s Christmas effort - and I use the word effort loosely in the same way you would apply the term ‘vampire movie’ to Twilight.
+At a stretch you could describe the song as a Christmas song: East 17’s heartfelt pleas to the enigmatic individual to stay could be extended to Father Christmas – perhaps they love Christmas that much they want to prolong it?
+Though that scenario would be overtly creepy considering they use lyrics such as ‘babe’ and ‘Oh, don't leave me alone like this, don’t say it's the final kiss, won’t you stay another day’.
 In fact scrap that idea.
 Now I need to go get a lobotomy.

-An entry from yet another whiny fag Rock band, this time - Fallout boy.
+Yet another entry from yet another whiny fag Rock band.
+This time it's Fallout Boy.
 The song title pun is so cringe worthy it makes Horatio Cane’s wit seem inspired.
-Hell I’ve seen porn films with better puns in their titles.
+Hell, I’ve seen porn films with better puns in their titles.
 The opening riff sounds almost like Jingle Bells - if it was played by someone who had just come out of brain surgery and forgotten they how to play guitar.
-Then it descends into a more ‘rock’ style tune or should that be a generic American teenage rock band style tune?
-The song certainly has more to do with Christmas than East 17’s song but it’s more of an anti-Christmas song in many respects because it chronicles a break up during the festive period and so is more depressing than a party Kurt Cobain’s house attended by just you and him.
-I actually found the song rather sinister to say the least the singer ends up sounding like a manipulative and obsessive serial killer type, just look at these lyrics – ‘The gifts you're receiving from me will be, One awkward silence, And two hopes you cry yourself to sleep staying up, waiting by the phone.
+Then it descends into a more ‘rock’ style tune.
+Or should that be a generic American teenage rock band style tune?
+The song certainly has more to do with Christmas than East 17’s song, but it’s more of an anti-Christmas song in many respects as it chronicles a break up during the festive period.
+It's so maudlin and is more depressing than a party at Kurt Cobain’s house attended by just you and him.
+I actually found the song rather sinister to say the least; the singer ends up sounding like a manipulative and obsessive serial killer type.
+Just look at these lyrics – ‘The gifts you're receiving from me will be, One awkward silence, And two hopes you cry yourself to sleep staying up, waiting by the phone.
 And all I want this year is for you to dedicate your last breath to me, before you bury yourself alive’.
-Christ I hate Christmas more then the next man but this song has as much festive cheer as a Christmas card from the Grinch.
+Christ.
+I hate Christmas more then the next man, but this song has as much festive cheer as a Christmas card from the Grinch.

-I find most rap and Hip Hop dire to tell you the truth, so this is here simply to please fans of the genre because lets face it fans of say 50 Cent are more likely to murder me than some bubblegum pop freak.
-Anyway the track starts off with a surprisingly sentimental tune, not something you would expect from a rap featuring Snoop Dogg a man whose lyrics are usually dirtier than the wares at a used condom sale.
-If you watch the video then you will see the exact moment we descend into Might Boosh level of madness – when a fucking purple Cadillac flies past the moon.
-A traditional gangsta rap concomitant with Christmas may sound bizarre and it is.
-The lyrics ‘It's 12.30 AM, Christmas Eve I'm out with the gangstas and thieves’ sound perfectly ordinary and then he goes on to rap ‘Celebratin', postin' up with eggnog [head up up] in my cup’ – I mean what is that?
-I know even rappers have to drink but that’s hardly hardcore is it?
-Snoop Dogg’s parts really are difficult to take seriously such as these classics ‘Santa Claus on the ceiling, Jack Frost chillin', Pinch the Grinch for being a holiday villain’ – which is so bad it is almost good.
+I find most rap and Hip Hop dire, to tell you the truth, so this is here simply to please fans of the genre; because lets face it, fans of say 50 Cent are more likely to murder me than some bubblegum pop freak.
+This cover of a James Brown standard starts off with a surprisingly sentimental tune, and not at all something you would expect from a rap featuring Snoop Dogg.
+Ol' Snopp, after all, is a man whose lyrics are usually dirtier than the wares at a used condom sale.
+If you watch the video then you will see the exact moment things descend into a sort of Mighty Boosh level of surreal madness: a fucking purple Cadillac flies past the moon.
+A traditional gangsta rap concomitant with Christmas may sound bizarre, and it is.
+The lyrics ‘It's 12.30 AM, Christmas Eve I'm out with the gangstas and thieves’ sound perfectly ordinary, and then he goes on to rap ‘Celebratin', postin' up with eggnog [head up up] in my cup’ – I mean what is that?
+I know even rappers have to drink, but that’s hardly hardcore is it?
+Snoop Dogg’s parts really are difficult to take seriously, such as these classics: ‘Santa Claus on the ceiling, Jack Frost chillin', Pinch the Grinch for being a holiday villain’ – which is almost so bad that it's good.
 As well as ‘Now on the first day of Christmas, my homeboy gave to me - A sack of the krazy glue and told me to smoke it up slowly’, now is it just me or does the term homeboy sounds like a term an opponent of gay marriage status would suggest as a proviso?
-A very unusual song that isn’t that great but is so lame that it is genius like Robocop or Bruce Campbell.

 9) John Denver - Please Daddy (Don’t Get Drunk This Christmas)

-This is the very definition of Melancholy, I mean Christmas must be my least favorite event on the calendar but there is such a thing as making a bleeding effort.
-But not old John Denver - his song Please Daddy only serves to make the whole experience that much more uncomfortable.
-A song about having to deal with your father’s drunkenness over the festive period.
-Why he couldn’t just sing about snow like everyman and his fucking reindeer I do not know.
-Anyone who thinks these are good lyrics – ‘Mumma smiled and looked outside the window, She told me son, you better go upstairs, Then you laughed and hollered Merry Christmas, I turned around and saw my Mumma's tears’, clearly is as cynical as me.
-If he were alive today I’m positive he would release follow up songs chronicling torment during other events – such as being abused by his uncle dressed as an Easter Bunny during Easter…
+'Please, Daddy' is the very definition of melancholy.
+Christmas must be my least favourite event on the calendar, but come on now.
+Old John Denver - with his depressing song about alcoholism and father issues - only serves to make the whole experience that much more uncomfortable.
+A song about having to deal with your father’s drunkenness over the festive period is not a Christmas song.
+Why he couldn’t just sing about snow like everyman and his fucking reindeer, I do not know.
+Anyone who thinks these are good lyrics – ‘Mumma smiled and looked outside the window, She told me son, you better go upstairs, Then you laughed and hollered Merry Christmas, I turned around and saw my Mumma's tears’, are clearly as cynical as me.
+If he were alive today I’m positive he would release follow up songs chronicling torment during other events – such as that time at Easter when he was abused by his uncle dressed as an Easter Bunny…

 10) Basshunter - Jingle Bells

 This concludes my round up of the ten worst Christmas songs of all time.
-There are of course many more songs that are so bad you want to burst your ear drum with a pen, but these are just a few that stood out.
-Feel free to comment and leave your own and Merry Xmas from the Iron Criterion – there I said it and now I feel all dirty…
+There are of course many more songs which are so awful you want to burst your own ear drum with a pen, but these are just a few that stood out.
+Feel free to comment and leave your own, and Merry Xmas from Iron Criterion.
+There I said it, and now I feel all dirty.